-We want to develop better and faster-acting medicines to fight tuberculosis and therefore bridge the gap between the scientific discovery and the market in order to provide affordable TB treatment to anyone in the world.
+Our mission is to develop better and faster-acting medicines to fight tuberculosis and bridge the gap between scientific discovery and the market in order to provide affordable TB treatment to anyone in the world.

-The process of bringing a new drug to the market once a new molecule has been identified includes several key mandatory steps that can take up to 8 years.
+The process of bringing a new drug to the market once a new molecule has been identified includes several key mandatory steps takes up to, on average, 8 years.

-It includes many steps such as the ADME profile, GMP manufacture, API, Toxicology, Production of clinical supplies (transformation into tablets) and preparation of regulatory documents for review and approval.
+The pre-clinical phase includes many steps such as the ADME profile, Active Pharmaceutical Ingredient (API), Toxicology studies, production of clinical supplies of the drug, and preparation of regulatory documents for review and approval.

-- Phase III trials, to determine safety and efficacy in sufficient large numbers of patients.
+- Phase III: trials to determine safety and efficacy in a sufficient large numbers of patients.